b2coutts/asciitan/readme.md

-asciitan is still under heavy development.
-In particular, the following things do not work:

-    - Longest road/Largest army
+asciitan is under development.
+Recently, the UI is overhauled; some tweaks/bugfixes to the new UI are still ocurring.
+The game functionality is almost entirely implemented, however, longest road and largest army are not yet implemented.

 To run asciitan, run `racket catan-server.rkt` to start up the server.
 Then, have each player run `racket client.rkt`; when it asks for a port, provide the